MOG-Developing/MOG-CHAT/README.md

 - RealTime
 - Modern interface
 - Runs fully on the ESP32WROOM32U
+- Info (That is accessable at ```http://192.168.4.1/info```)

 ## Improvements/Additions:
-- XSS Prevention
+- Optimizations
-- User validation
+- Added Info
-- Message validation
+- Latency Optimizations
-- New JS functions
-- Timestamp handling
+- Stability improvements

 And etc!
-Also this version is a little bit slower in messaging than the last one.

 ## How to get it to work?
 - You need to have ArduinoIDE installed